 If we learn to understand our emotions, we can put them to work for us.
-This can give us a new level of understanding about how we feel and what is going on around us, while managing stress and avoiding burnout.
+This can give us a new level of understanding about ourselves and what is going on around us, while managing stress and avoiding burnout.
 It's a powerful way to protect ourselves.